 But the most important sustainability feature of Muga is its physical and emotional durability.
 It is the best example of slow fashion.
 You can never outwear it.
 And you can never outgrow its beauty and comfort.
 You will love it till you have it.

 Process of Production

-Producing Muga silk is not just a labour intensive process but also requires great skill of hand.
-If we go through the entire making process, it begins with the workers unwinding a muga silkworm’s cocoon into a single seamless spread.
-Approximately 1000 cocoons must be unrivalled for about 1 metre of the textile.
+Producing Muga silk is not just a labor intensive process but also requires great skill of hand.
+If we go through the entire making process, it begins with the workers unwinding a Muga silkworm’s cocoon into a single seamless spread.
+Approximately 1000 cocoons must be unrivalled for about 1 meter of the textile.
 The majority of Muga Silk cultivation takes place in Assam’s West Garo hills, with a small amount taking place in West Khasi hills, which are the only habitats for the Som and Soalu trees.
 A silk farmer in the Garo hill area typically needs at least one acre of land to grow 400 gms of Muga silk at a time.
 However, a bigger challenge for the Muga Silk industry is the current fragility of the value chain.
 The Muga silkworm is an endangered species today.
 Climate change and the dwindling Som and Soalu plantations have together contributed towards the survival threat of these silkworms.

 Dzukou’s Muga scarf is 100 percent organic and hand-woven without the use of electricity.
 Wouldn’t it be fantastic if we could make all the clothing without using any energy?
 We’re doing everything we can to change the way people dress, one scarf at a time.
 These scarves were created with love and respect for those who will wear it as well as those who will weave it.